cakoch10/Interpolation-Methods/README.md

     * `double[] interpolateTS()` - applies the LOESS interpolator to the time series data.
 It returns the interpolated Hilbert values as an array of doubles.
 The function `setTS` must be called before this function.
   * **Imports**: the following from `org.apache.commons.math3.analysis`: `UnivariateFunction`, `interpolation.LoessInterpolator`, `interpolation.SplineInterpolator`, and `interpolation.UnivariateInterpolator`, along with `OrderPoints.java` from `main`.
 * `LoessTrajGeneral.java`
   * **Summary**: This is the main file for interpolating trajectories with LOESS.
 It reads the trajectories with gaps from the `Trajectory_Gaps` folder and writes the interpolated files to the `Loess_Traj` file.
+Assumes the gap length is embedded in the file name directly before the four character file extension and directly after 15 characters.
   * **Imports**: `ExtractLatLon.java` and `writeToFile` from `main`.
 * `LoessTS_General.java`
   * **Summary**: This program reads time series from the folder `TS_Gaps` and applies the LOESS interpolator to them.
 It writes the interpolated files to the folder `Loess_TS`.
+Assumes the gap length is embedded in the file name directly before the four character file extension and directly after 18 characters.
   * **Imports**: `writeToFile` from `main`.

 ### `main`